 - Honey is approximately 50% fructose, but in natural (raw and unpasteurized) form contains many health benefits.
 Buying honey that is local and unpasteurized is best.

 - Stevia is an extremely sweet herb derived from the leaf of the South American stevia plant, which is completely safe (in its natural form).
 Green stevia is the whole plant, while white stevia is processed and can often contain other ingredients like natural flavors or dextrose − a form of sugar.
-100% green stevia in its natural state is what you want.
+100% organic green stevia in its natural state is what you want.

 - Agave nectar is made from the agave plant, which is a cactus.
 Sounds natural, right?
 Like maple syrup from a tree, or honey from a beehive.
 Only it isn’t.
 Agave is HIGHLY processed while the end product does not even remotely resemble the original agave plant.
 Furthermore, agave is approximately 80% fructose (much higher than honey and maple syrup).